rajendra627/k8s-bootcamp/cluster-admin/README.md

 3. The data.
 The cluster configuration is stored in etcd and any persistent volumes.
 This data needs to be backedup on a scheduled basis.
 There should be a process and scripts to restore the etc cluster from the snapshot.
 4. The application containers that are deployed to kubernetes.
 This is the easiest part as your containers will be in a container registry and the desired state is in etcd.

-There are multiple means to achieve this, from custom scripting (you don't want to do this!!) to using available products.
+There are multiple means to achieve this, from custom scripting to using available products.
 If you are deploying to Azure, GCP, AWS or on-premise, you can use [Heptio Ark](https://heptio.com/products/#heptio-ark) for steps 2, 3, 4.